 Submit your Questionnaire form(s) directly to your host department coordinator.

-- 4. Receive and Sign your Offer Letter and Intellectual Property Agreement (IPA)
+- 4. Receive and Sign your Offer Letter

 - 5. Receive your Immigration Document